 An example of a typical Chinese herbal formula that we use in our clinic is Si Wu Tang or “Four Agents Decoction”.
 It is a classic blood tonic consisting of Shu Di Huang (Rehmannia), Dang Gui (Angelica), Bai Shao (White Peony), and Chuan Xiong (Ligusticum).

 Si Wu Tang has the function of nourishing, strengthening, and improving blood circulation; relieving pain; and calming and regulating the Chong and Ren meridians.
-It is often used to treat conditions like irregular and painful menstruation.
+This is one of many Chinese herbal formulas available for women’s health that treat conditions like irregular and painful menstruation as well as PMS.

 CHINESE HERB FORMULAS

-Chinese Herbal Formulas can address a myriad of issues including infertility, pain and inflammation, depression and anxiety, as well as the common cold and flu.
+Chinese Herbal Formulas can address a myriad of issues including infertility, pain and inflammation, weight loss, depression and anxiety, PMS, as well as symptoms of menopause.
 One of the most appealing qualities of Chinese herbs is the low risk of adverse reaction or side effects, especially in comparison to pharmaceutical drugs.
 Our herbal pharmacy is second to none.
 We keep in stock literally hundreds of classic Chinese herbal formulas to address your particular condition.

 Herbal Remedies have become increasingly popular in our culture.
 It seems that most new supplements and power bars have some unusual sounding Chinese herb as an ingredient.
 Magazine health articles routinely include herbs to aid you in a wide variety of complaints.
 The reason for this is due to the realization of just how powerful and effective these ancient, time tested remedies can be.
 The practice of herbal medicine declined in this country with the use of drugs and antibiotics.
 Herbal practices are making a comeback with patients who want a whole-health approach to wellness that is not as disease focused as western medicine.